Introduction

 Our work also addresses the question of inherent randomness or irreducible stochasticity in human behavior.
 The question of irreducible stochasticity has broader implications not only for cognitive science but also as a fundamental question in general science.
 We provide provisional evidence suggesting that individuals with lower intelligence scores exhibit noisier decision patterns that cannot be reduced by any model.
 However, several questions remain unanswered, such as identifying the specific stages of the decision-making process that underlie this behavioral variability.
 In our current work, we primarily focus on noise that arises from the deliberation process.
 This aligns with previous studies that have proposed the concept of “decision acuity” (Moutoussis et al., 2021), which represents a dimensional structure in core decision-making strongly related to the inverse temperature parameter (β).
 It suggests that decision variability originates from differences in reward sensitivities.
 However, another line of research has proposed the idea of “computation noise,” which refers to random noise inherent to the learning process that corrupts the value updating of each action (Findling et al., 2019; Findling and Wyart, 2021).
 Further studies are needed to elucidate the extent to which these two factors contribute to the noisier decision patterns observed in individuals with lower intelligence.
 Another open question pertains to identifying the neural correlates and mechanisms underlying this variability.
 Nevertheless, the significant advantage of the current method is that researchers can use the number of optimal RNN epochs to estimate the amount of noise in observations without specifying a theoretical mechanism.
 This capability enhances the interpretation and utilization of theoretical models.

-Several limitations should be considered in our proposed approach.
-The first limitation is that the empirical dataset used in our study consisted of data collected from human participants at a single time point, serving as the training set for our RNN.
-The test set data, collected with a time interval of approximately ˜6 and ˜18 months, introduced the possibility of changes in participants’ decision-making strategies over time.
+Third, the empirical dataset used in our study consisted of data collected from human participants at a single time point, serving as the training set for our RNN.
+The test set data, collected with a time interval of approximately ~ 6 and ~ 18 months, introduced the possibility of changes in participants’ decision-making strategies over time.
 In our analysis, we neglected any possible changes in participants’ decision-making strategies during that time, changes that may lead to poorer generalization performance of our approach.
 Thus, further studies are needed to eliminate such possible explanations.
-Second, the interpretation of the number of optimal epochs as an estimate of the amount of information/noise in the individual data is relative and can only be interpreted at this point against other datasets.
-While we found that the association between the optimal number of epochs and true noise is robust across network size and the number of observations (see Fig. S2), the interpretation of this estimate can be made only when two datasets are estimated with the same number of observations and network size.

 To sum up, we show that both the predictive gap and the point of early stopping of neural networks can be used to estimate whether a certain predictive gap found for a theoretical model is mostly due to model miss-specification or irreducible noise.
-We hope this work would lead to further studies exploring the utilization of neural networks to enhance theoretical computational models.
+We hope this work will lead to further studies exploring the utilization of neural networks to enhance theoretical computational models.

 Code availability